Jakelq/Lab4/README.md

 Lab shows some basic uses for vectors

-Both add_number calls create 10 new random values that are placed in the end of the existing vector.
+Both add_number calls each create 10 new random values that are placed in the end of the existing vector.